jhollinger/huebot/README.md

     gem install huebot

-Have a laptop stuck behind a VPN?
-Autodetection of your Hue Bridge may not work.
-But if you know its IP, you can set it manually:
+Having trouble with Hue Bridge auto discovery?
+Me too.
+If you know your bridge's IP (and ideally have assigned it a static one), you can set it manually:

     huebot set-ip <your bridge's IP>